YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The question is what the price pays for.
 Does it pay for a proper donor assessment, careful hairline design, surgeon involvement, safe graft handling, realistic density planning, and follow up?
 Or does it mainly pay for marketing, sales staff, hotel packaging, and a rushed operating day?

-A patient should not choose the most expensive clinic just to feel safe.
-The patient should choose the clinic that can explain the medical plan clearly.
+Do not choose the most expensive clinic just to feel safe.
+Choose the clinic that can explain the medical plan clearly.

 High volume clinics can spread costs across many patients per day.
 If a clinic performs several operations at the same time, relies heavily on technicians, and treats surgery like a production system, it may hold prices down longer than a clinic that limits the schedule.